The following is a lightly edited transcript.

 What Will and Will Not Remain

-The implication of verse 11 is this: the only things that are going to survive the fires of judgment on this earth are the expressions of holiness and godliness.
-I saw that old, black plaque with the silver chain and white writing almost every day while I was growing up.
-It hung in our stairway in Greenville.
-Now it hangs in our kitchen for our sons to see.
-It says, "Only one life, 'twill soon be past.
+The implication of 2 Peter 3:11 is this: the only things that are going to survive the fiery judgment of God at the end of this age are expressions of holiness and godliness.
+I saw that black-glass plaque every day as I was growing up, little silver chain around it, hanging on the right-hand side of the stairway, going into the basement, right across from the pencil sharpener.
+Up and down I’d go every day.
+And it hung there with its white painting, it’s little green tree.
+It hangs now in our kitchen for our sons to grow up seeing and it said, “Only one life, 'twill soon be past.
 Only what's done for Christ will last.”
-That’s the point of verse 11: everything is going to be burned up but the fruits of holiness.
-A life lived for the world will go naked into judgment; a life lived for Christ will be laden with eternal riches.
+That’s good for a little boy to grow up on, and that’s the meaning of eleven.
+The only thing that is going to survive that fiery judgment is holiness, godliness, and the expressions of them.
+A life lived for the world will go naked into judgment, and a life lived for Christ will be laden with riches in the last day.

 Without Spot or Blemish

-His divine power has granted us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his very precious and very great promises, that through these you may escape from the corruption that is in the world because of passion, and become partakers of the divine nature.
+His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature.

 It’s when we set our eyes and our affections on the promise of a new heaven and a new earth in which righteousness dwells and in which the glory and excellency of God are going to cover the earth like the waters cover the sea.
 When we relish that promise and hope in that promise, the power of God fires us with a zeal for purity and gives us the strength to overcome all temptation from the little sparks of enticement around us.